 Partners in KC Voices include UMKC’s Center for Neighborhoods, Community Health Council of Wyandotte County, Historic Northeast-Midtown Association and KC Healthy Kids have partnered explore specific policies such as SNAP (food stamps), WIC, school food and other programs contained in the Child Nutrition Reauthorization and 2018 Farm Bill.

-Funding for this project was provided in whole by the Health Forward Foundation and the Convergence Partnership.
+Funding for this project was provided by the Health Forward Foundation and the Convergence Partnership.